aqeelanwar/PEDRA/README.md

   * Outdoor OldTown

-More details on the environments can be found here [environment readme](environments/readme.md).
+More details on the environments can be found here [environment readme](unreal_envs/readme.md).

 The link above will help you download the packaged version of the environment for 64-bit windows.
-Extract and save it in the unreal_env folder (create the unreal_env folder if it doesn't exist).
+Extract and save it in the unreal_env folder.

 ```
 # Generic